rayjh/test-repo/index.rst

 ..
 Cluster Genesis User Guide documentation master file, created by sphinx-quickstart on Wed Jan 04 15:13:29 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. force for recommit

 Welcome to Cluster Genesis User's Guide documentation!
 ======================================================